appcelerator-archive/amp-pilot/README.md

  * AMPPILOT_LOGDIRECTORY: log directory, default='.'
  * AMPPILOT_STARTUPLOGSIZE: startup log size (MB), if 0 then no startup logs, default=1
  * AMPPILOT_ROTATELOGSIZE=: rotate log size (MB), if 0 then no rotate logs, default=1
- * AMPPILOT_DEPENDENCIES: dependency names list, if not exist then app mate don't have dependency
+ * DEPENDENCIES: dependency names list, if not exist then app mate don't have dependency
  * AMPPILOT_[Dependency Name]_ONLYATSTARTUP: to specify for the dependency [DependencyName] that it will be needed at startup, but should not stop the app mate if not ready during app mate running.
 [Dependency_name] should be uppercase and without '-' character as for instance: amp-log-worker -> AMPLOGWORKER